 “Coffee and cigarettes”, and the conversations that come in-between the exhale and the inhale.
-The flicks of ash into a Thrift Store ashtray and your slightly crooked smile flashing as our eyes look quickly away.
-These are the moments that imprint themselves deep beneath the skin.
+The flick of ash into a thrift store ashtray, your crooked smile emerging just as my eyes dart quickly away.
+The heat of too much turning my cheeks pink.
+Feeling a little too seen, too soon.

 These are the things of memories.

 “Strange Condition”, off of Pete Yorn’s debut album, musicforthemorningafter, reminds me of those kinds of memory-making moments.

 Song Of The Day – February 1, 2011

 Remembered moments like these, they are made up of stolen hours in those in-between night and day moments.
 Two people swapping stories for the first time, unpacking late-night confessions, slowly revealing layers of who they really are while partaking in some not-so-good-for-you behaviors.
 No matter the “not good for you” warnings affixed on the label, I’ve always loved those “coffee and cigarette” conversations.

 They are the stuff that start a love story.
 Exchanges wrapped up in leftover youthful rebellion.
 Sharing something that felt a little forbidden.
 Desirous.
 Full of want, and possibility.

 We exchanged words.
 I remember most of them, or at least the way they made me feel.
 Words tumbling from our mouths as smoke swirled off pursed lips.
 Like a kiss, or the promise of one to come.
 In many ways, moments like those were more intimate than sex.

 We each sentence we gave more of ourselves away.

 And what happened next?
 Did the wonder hold on tight, or did a little bit of doubt creep in?
 A tiny whisper of fear?
 Those traded slices of our lives, they felt like something I could trust, that I could believe in.
 Enough to silence my insecurities, and shield me from any warning signs.